 Rutgers, The State University of New Jersey, is seeking Instructional Designers for the School of Social Work.
 Consistent with IFF's mission, this position is responsible for the design and development of engaging, learner-centered training courses, modules, and materials in a variety of platforms including traditional classroom-based instruction, synchronous remote learning, blended classroom learning, interactive e-learning, microlearning, videos, webinars, screencasts, job aides, simulation, and resource materials.
-All content work is performed using standard procedures and techniques.

 Among the key duties of this position are the following: